• Skip to main content

 'Golden'

 pretty, lower growing version of standard marjoram.
 A clump-forming growth habit with bright yellow leaves that will add contrast in any herb border or rock garden.
-Clusters of small pink or white flowers from early to mid-Summer.1 litre - £5no
+Clusters of small pink or white flowers from early to mid-Summer.

-Marjoram PotA lovely low-growing plant, Pot marjoram or Origanum onites, is a semi evergreen herb which has a wonderful fragrance1 litre - £5no
+Marjoram PotA lovely low-growing plant, Pot marjoram or Origanum onites, is a semi evergreen herb which has a wonderful fragrance

-Marjoram SweetLeaves and flowering sprigs are popular in Greek and Italian meat dishes, soups, stuffings, tomato sauces and pasta, where they are best used towards the end of the cooking process.1 litre - £5no
+Marjoram SweetLeaves and flowering sprigs are popular in Greek and Italian meat dishes, soups, stuffings, tomato sauces and pasta, where they are best used towards the end of the cooking process.

 Mint 'Moroccan'If you love making mint tea, then this is one of the best varieties to choose.
 You can also use it however to flavour salads, potatoes, peas, lamb - or make mojitos!
-Fast and easy to grow, it will soon spread to form a good-sized clump.1 litre - £5no
+Fast and easy to grow, it will soon spread to form a good-sized clump.

-Mint 'Spear'This is the basic culinary mint used for mint sauce, marinades and seasoning meat and fish1 litre - £5no
+Mint 'Spear'This is the basic culinary mint used for mint sauce, marinades and seasoning meat and fish

 Mint